SDRAST/Electronics/README.md

 # M&C for Electronic Instruments

-provides low level control and monitor capability for electronicninstruments.
+provides low level control and monitor capability for electronic instruments.

 This package is for general-purpose instruments and interfaces.
 Instruments and interfaces which are specific to DSN Radio Astronomy are found in the MonitorControl repository.